bannnn511/bannnn511.github.io/_notes/implementation/mapreduce.md

 # Implement MapReduce in C

 I wrote a simple MapReduce implementation in C. The code is designed to be run on a single machine, but it can be extended to work in a distributed environment.
-This implementation is based on the skeleton from [Prof. Remzi's project] (https://github.com/remzi-arpacidusseau/ostep-projects/blob/master/concurrency-mapreduce/mapreduce.h).
+This implementation is based on the skeleton from [Prof. Remzi's project](https://github.com/remzi-arpacidusseau/ostep-projects/blob/master/concurrency-mapreduce/mapreduce.h).

 I also have some notes from the [MapReduce paper](https://static.googleusercontent.com/media/research.google.com/en//archive/mapreduce-osdi04.pdf) in [here](https://bannnn511.github.io/mapreduce).
 Reading the paper is recommended.